 Project accounting software helps track relevant data for projects carried out by an organization.
-The systems can help pinpoint what makes a project profitable, how workflow can be improved, and how costs can be minimized.
+The systems can help pinpoint what makes a project profitable, how workflow can be improved and how costs can be minimized.
 Several different industries have project-based work schedules.
-These include law, engineering, software development, advertising, and construction.
+These include:

 Project accounting software ensures financial responsibility by comparing expenses to project budgets.
 If costs begin to exceed expectations, automatic alerts can help team members correct the error as soon as possible.
 Project accounting software can often be combined with other applications such as project billing software and project management software.
 The ideal project solution varies by industry or project size.

 Different organizations have different priorities and requirements in finding the right system.
 Here are the main categories of software buyers:

 Enterprise buyer.
 These buyers work for organizations that have invested in or are considering an enterprise resource planning (ERP) suite.
 They value complete integration across all departments and units.
 They typically purchase projects from ERP software companies.

 Industry-focused buyer.
 These buyers usually have specific billing methods in mind when they are considering software.
 For example, construction companies and consulting firms likely need to evaluate systems with different billing methods.

 Small business buyer.
 Buyers from smaller organizations should make sure to limit their consideration to systems aimed at their size and workflow requirements.

 A well-implemented system allows for better record keeping and insight.
 When users leverage these benefits effectively, organizations can realize increased profitability, lower costs and other advantages.
 Project accounting systems should yield: